 Now that Maria knows the delta between actual time expenditure and ideal time expenditure, she can develop a plan to help her rebalance her life buckets.
 She already has a strategy to reduce the hours she spends working, but doesn't think dropping instantly from 65 hours to her ideal of 52 hours is realistic.
 She adjusts her goal for investing in work and professional development to 58 hours per week.

 One of her community engagements is ending.
 Two years ago, she was elected treasurer of the PTA at her sons' elementary school and her term of service is ending.
 Meeting her commitment to this role has taken about five hours a week on average.
-Victoria decides that she needs a break from further volunteering for the next few months.
+Maria decides that she needs a break from further volunteering for the next few months.
 She drops her weekly goal for community engagement and social responsibility from 14 hours a week to nine hours a week.
 She plans to revisit the decision in six months.

 Maria concludes that she can capture and reallocate about 12 hours a week — seven hours from reducing her work week and five hours by reducing her commitment to volunteering.
 She decides to reinvest all of the time she's harvested in family and friends, sleep, and fitness.